lethang7794/fcj-serverless-with-cdk-workshop/content/200-preparation/_index.md

 AWS CDK CLI is published as a npm package.

-- To install AWS CDK CLI, use `npm` - the package manager for Javascript library.
+- To install AWS CDK CLI, use `npm` - the package manager for JavaScript library.

   ```shell
   npm install -g aws-cdk